Your Rights Under The GDPR

 A ‘controller’ is defined as ‘the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law’.

-We can do that so long as we do not interfere with your fundamental rights or freedoms.
+We can process this information so long as we do not interfere with your fundamental rights or freedoms.

-The second legal basis is consent.
-We rely on your consent (i.e. agreement) to us processing your personal information.
+The third legal basis is consent.
+We rely on your consent to allow us to process your personal information.
 For example, we seek consent from both children and their parents in order to engage with our Childline Therapeutic Support Service.
 You can withdraw your consent at any time by contacting the relevant service (e.g. Childline Therapeutic Support Service) or section (e.g. Fundraising) to which you gave your consent in the first instance.
 Withdrawal of consent shall be without effect to the lawfulness of processing based on consent before its withdrawal.

-The other reasons we can rely upon to process your personal information under the General Data Protection Regulation (GDPR), which is the law governing this area, are:
+The other legal bases we can rely upon to process your personal information under the General Data Protection Regulation (GDPR), which is the law governing this area, are:

 Some personal information is treated as more sensitive.
 The conditions for processing these special categories of personal information are more limited.
 To process special categories of personal data lawfully, we must identify a legal basis and meet a separate condition for the processing.
 The conditions we can use are these: